 |January 1 for international applicants wishing to begin study in the following August term/Fall Semester.
 This deadline applies to applicants who are not US citizens and are not currently residing in the United States.
 The early deadline is required to allow for time to apply for visas and make travel arrangements|

 March 1 for those applying to the Doctor of Ministry in Educational Leadership program

-April 1 for those who want a dormitory room.
+April 1 for those Master's level applicants applying for admission in August/Fall who want a dormitory room.
 Those who complete the application process by April 1 and commit to coming to VTS by May 1 will have first priority for dormitory rooms.